aws-samples/support-insights-with-amazon-q/src/support_collector/README.md

    - Update the bucket policy for the support data bucket to allow member accounts to upload their support data.
    - Deploy a stackset to run a one time sync to fetch historical support data and load to S3 data bucket.

-The bucket policy for the support data is generated in the file `output_bucket_policy.json` and is similar to the following one:
+The bucket policy for the support data is generated in the file `output_bucket_policy.json` and the script will ask you if you want to overwrite the bucket policy.
+If you decline, then you will have to update it manually.
+The policy is similar to the following one:

 ```json
 {